warelab/release-notes/oryza-guides/User Guide---2022-01-01.md

 ### Cross-References Tab

 In the Xref tab, you will find references to your gene of interest in other databases, such as UniProt, UniParc, UniGene, ENA, and PanOryza pan-gene.
-Currently, this view is dissabled in the Oryza PanGenome.
-However, as described above, additional databases such as Phytomine are cross-referenced in the Location tab.

 ![xrefs](images/xrefs_search.png) - _ADD image_